GideonBature/GideonBature/README.md

 ###

-<p align="left">My name is Gideon Bature, I am a curious and analytical tech enthusiast, that excels in solving complex technical problems and driving innovative solutions.
-With a strong foundation in software engineering and DevOps, I possess a unique blend of technical and analytical skills.
-Proficient in a range of programming languages and tools, including C, Python, and JavaScript, I am well-equipped to analyze complex technical issues and develop effective solutions.<br><br>My experience in operations management, teaching, and programming has honed my ability to collaborate with teams, improve processes, and drive results.
+<p align="left">As a curious and analytical tech enthusiast, I excel in solving complex technical problems and driving innovative solutions.
+With a strong foundation in Software Engineering and System Engineering DevOps, I possess a unique blend of technical and analytical skills.
+I am Proficient in a range of programming languages and tools, including C, Python, JavaScript, Solidity, Rust etc. I am well-equipped to analyze complex technical issues and develop effective solutions.<br><br>My experience in operations management, teaching, and programming has honed my ability to collaborate with teams, improve processes, and drive results.
 I am a dedicated and continuous learner, passionate about leveraging technology to drive business growth and success.</p>

 ###